Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Definition and Existence of DPP

+We consider $\eta^p$ to be either the posterior mean or posterior mode in this paper.
 One may wish to also define the discrepant posterior phenomenon for more general types of estimators, such as point estimators other than expectations and the MLE, as well as interval estimators.
 To maintain clarity of the current paper, we defer discussions about alternative definitions of DPP to future work, noting here that such definitions are conceivable.
+See also Section~\ref{section:summary} for further discussions.